AndrasKovacs/cctt/README.md

   extend the context by conjunction.
 - `Γ` lists ordinary fibrant vars.

-Recalling vanilla NbE, there `Env Γ Δ` can be though of as a semantic context morphism which interprets each variable.
+Recalling vanilla NbE, there `Env Γ Δ` can be thought of as a semantic context morphism which interprets each variable.

 Analogously, cubical NbE should take as input a semantic context morphism between